Gavin Sheets Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

+- The Marlins pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.

-- The Marlins' 4.22 team ERA ranks 16th among all MLB pitching staffs.
+- The Marlins' 4.19 team ERA ranks 15th across all league pitching staffs.

-- Marlins pitchers combine to rank 11th in baseball in home runs allowed (65 total, one per game).
+- Marlins pitchers combine to give up the 10th-fewest home runs in baseball (66 total, one per game).

-- Perez (3-1 with a 2.25 ERA and 24 strikeouts in 24 2/3 innings pitched) gets the start for the Marlins, his sixth of the season.
+- The Marlins will send Alcantara (2-5) to the mound for his 13th start of the season.
+He is 2-5 with a 5.19 ERA and 67 strikeouts through 76 1/3 innings pitched.

-- In his most recent time out on Saturday, the righty threw five scoreless innings against the Oakland Athletics while surrendering four hits.
+- His most recent appearance came on Sunday against the Oakland Athletics, when the righty tossed seven innings, surrendering five earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.